DrChooper/teaching/extras/bcftool1.md

 8. **DP - Depth Distribution**: Reports the distribution of sequencing depth across variants, important for coverage assessment.

-Each section provides targeted insights into different aspects of the variant data, making it easier to assess the quality and characteristics of the dataset.
+Each section provides targeted insights into different aspects of the variant data.

 ---
 ### PSC Output Explanation